awsdocs/aws-snowball-developer-guide/doc_source/whatisedge.md

 ### Accessing an AWS Snowball Edge Device<a name="accessing-edge"></a>

 After your Snowball Edge device or devices are onsite, you can access them through either the LCD display built into each device, the Amazon S3 and Amazon EC2 compatible endpoints, or through the available file interface\.
-For more information, see [Using an AWS Snowball Edge](using-device.md)\.
+For more information, see [Using an AWS Snowball Edge Device](using-device.md)\.

 ## Pricing for the AWS Snowball Edge<a name="pricing-for-edge"></a>